Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Conclusions and Future Work

 \section{Conclusions and Future Work}

-A new scheme of common and individual feature analysis (CIFA) for naturally linked multi-block data was proposed in this paper.
-First, two new efficient algorithms were proposed to extract common orthogonal basis according to whether the number of common features is known or not.
-Then feature extraction was performed on the common and the individual spaces of the data, respectively.
-We investigated how the proposed scheme of CIFA can be applied to improve the performance of classification and clustering tasks, by exploiting the separated common and individual features, respectively.
-Finally, extensive simulations on synthetic data showed that the proposed methods are able to extract common features existing multi-block data efficiently and accurately, and experiments on real data showed that the proposed CIFA has quite promising applications in classification and clustering tasks.
+A new scheme for common and individual feature extraction (CIFE) for naturally linked multi-block data has been proposed, together with two new efficient algorithms for the extraction of common orthogonal bases (COBE) according to whether the number of common components is known or not.
+We have also introduced the concept of linked Blind Source Separation (BSS) of multi-block data in order to perform effective task-dependent feature extraction in common and individual subspaces rather than in a global high dimensional space.
+The proposed CIFE scheme has been validated on classification and clustering tasks, by exploiting the separated common and individual features.
+Comprehensive simulations have illustrated the ability of the proposed methods to extract common features existing in multi-block data efficiently and accurately.

-In this study we concentrated on developing a general scheme of common and individual feature analysis.
-Some questions remain to be investigated in the future: \begin{enumerate} \item The number of common features, i.e., $c$ (or equivalently, the parameter $\epsilon$) often plays quite important role in practical applications.
-The SORTE method may be a good choice, but it only works for Gaussian noise with relatively high SNR.
-How to find the optimal parameter theoretically deserves further study.
+In this study we have concentrated on developing a unifying and versatile scheme of common and individual feature extraction.
+Questions that remain to be investigated in the future include: \begin{enumerate} \item The number of common features, i.e., $C$, which is controlled by the parameter $\epsilon$, often plays a quite important role in practical applications: it controls the degrees of similarity (correlation, in this paper) of common components extracted from different data sets.
+However, determining its optimal theoretical value is challenging and needs further investigation;

-\item For some practical applications, we have to split the data into subgroups manually to discover their common features.
-How to group the data is also quite important to achieve better performance.
+\item For some practical applications, we need to split the data into subgroups manually in order to discover their common features.
+Optimal grouping of data is a important factor to achieve better performance;

-\item We discussed how the separated common features can be used for classification tasks initially.
-By splitting common and individual features of objects, we think the proposed method may be tailored for more structurally complex classification tasks by incorporating suitable dimensionality reduction and feature selection methods.
+\item In this paper we considered common features in one dimension.
+Further extensions of the proposed method to higher-order data will yield general and flexible CIFE tools for tensor data.

-\item In this paper we only considered common features in one dimension.
-Nowadays high-dimensional data are more and more common.
-How to extend the proposed method for high-dimensional data and extract common and individual features from multiple dimensions rather than only one should be quite interesting and promising.
-The PVD method in \cite{PVD2011} has made pioneering work in this direction.
-However, it requires that the multi-block data are of the same size, which is restrictive.
-More general and flexible CIFA tools for high-dimensional tensor data is desired. \end{enumerate}
+\item We provided two example applications of CIFE and corresponding experimental evidences to justify their validity and high performance.
+However, how to unlock the full potential of CIFE in machine learning deserves further investigation. \end{enumerate}